Samsung TV Remote Not Working? Fix in Minutes

 You can also try cleaning the battery contacts in the remote.
 As batteries age, they can leak and cause corrosion within your remote’s contacts.

-2. Un-Stick the Buttons
+2. Un-stick the Buttons

-If your Samsung TV remote buttons are not working, but you are sure the batteries are ok, then try removing the batteries, holding down the power button for 10 seconds to drain any residual power, then forcefully mash every button on the remote, slapping it against your palm a few times.
+If your Samsung TV remote buttons are not working, but you are sure the batteries are okay, then try removing the batteries, holding down the power button for 10 seconds to drain any residual power, then forcefully mash every button on the remote, slapping it against your palm a few times.

 samsung tv remote power button